AWS global condition context keys - AWS Identity and Access Management

 Use this key to check whether multi-factor authentication (MFA) was used to validate the temporary security credentials that made the request.

 • Availability – This key is included in the request context only when the principal uses temporary credentials to make the request.
-The key is not present in AWS CLI, AWS API, or AWS SDK requests that are made using long-term credentials.
+Policies with MFA conditions can be attached to:

 • Data typeBoolean